BartMassey/one-way/README.md

 overlaying the playfield with text for messages and the like.
 An inter-player messaging system was planned.

 The monsters were supposed to move.
+They do now, but were supposed to then.

 In retrospect, it probably would have been better to do a single-player console game in Python given the time